thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-26-api-calls-techtonique.md

 In today's data-driven world, machine learning classification tasks are ubiquitous across various domains.
 While building and deploying machine learning models can be complex, APIs provide a convenient way to leverage powerful classification capabilities without the need for extensive setup or infrastructure.

-This blog post demonstrates how to use the machine learning classification API provided by [techtonique.net](https://www.techtonique.net) using three different methods:
+This blog post demonstrates how to use the machine learning classification API provided by [techtonique.net](https://www.techtonique.net) (the news are in the new [the API's blog](https://www.techtonique.net/blog)) using three different methods:

 1. **curl** - For command-line users and shell scripts
 2. **Python requests** - For Python developers